Pay Per Click: What Is It?

 - Paid listings do not always yield the most relevant results – 78% of all respondents feel that they find the information that they are looking for less than 40% of the time through sponsored links.

 With that in mind, Rank Magic often recommends that our clients might want to at least consider a paid search marketing approach on an interim basis while their SEO campaign is being completed.
-Once you’re receiving high numbers of new visitors to your site at effectively no incremental cost through the organic search engine results, you may be able to scale back or discontinue your pay per placement program, though there may well be value in continuing it at some level.(Caveat: individual circumstances vary and we don’t make a blanket recommendation for all companies and all web sites.
+Once you’re receiving high numbers of new visitors to your site at effectively no incremental cost through the organic search engine results, you may be able to scale back or discontinue your pay per placement program.
+For some there may well be value in continuing it at some level.(Caveat: individual circumstances vary and we don’t make a blanket recommendation for all companies and all web sites.
 Your individual needs must be considered.)